 ~50 'Intellect Tree' seeds, Celastrus Paniculatus, 'Malkangni,' India

 Celastrus paniculatus, also known as Malkangani, Jyotishmati, black oil plant, climbing staff tree, and the intellect tree.
 Medicinal use in India goes back millennia.
 The medicinal oil is quite expensive.
+Tropical tree seeds.
+No frost.

 Tropical deciduous vine or woody liana growing to 20 feet.
 Both male and female plants will flower.
-No frost.

 Used for cognitive effects, memory issues and physical brain regeneration.
 According to Ayurveda, the leaves are emmenagogue; the seeds are acrid, bitter, and hot, used as a laxative, emetic, aphrodisiac, powerful brain tonic.
 According to the Unani system of medicine, its seeds are bitter-tasting and used as an expectorant, brain and liver tonic, and for joint-pains, paralysis and weakness.